Convert an integer encoded in base -2 into his negative representation with PHP

 base -2

 The task was to get from a positive integer encoded in the it’s equivalent in the same base.
 So, to solve this task we need to split it into two parts.
 In first one we will use a formula to get an integer from its code.
-And in the second part, we will encode this integer back to base -2.
+And in the second part, we will encode this integer back to .

 For example, for number 9 it’s representation will be 1,0,0,1,1 and function should return it’s negative (-9) representation in base -2 and it will be 1,1,0,1.